Every Breath You Take: The Singles: Background

 In July the band booked time in the studio to record a new album.
-In the liner notes to the Police's box set Message in a Box, Summers recalled: "The attempt to record a new album was doomed from the outset.
+In the liner notes to the Police's box set Message in a Box: The Complete Recordings (1993), Summers recalled: "The attempt to record a new album was doomed from the outset.
 The night before we went into the studio Stewart broke his collarbone falling off a horse and that meant we lost our last chance of recovering some rapport just by jamming together.
 Anyway, it was clear Sting had no real intention of writing any new songs for the Police.
 It was an empty exercise."
 With Copeland unable to play the drums, the short-lived reunion resulted in an attempt to re-record some of their previous hits.
 Copeland opted to use his Fairlight CMI to program the drum tracks but Sting pushed to use the drums on his Synclavier instead.
 As the group's engineer found the Synclavier's programming interface difficult, it ended up taking him two days to complete the task.
 Copeland ultimately finished the drum programming and claimed that the Fairlight's "Page R" (the device's sequencing page) saved his life and put him on the map as a composer.
 In a Qantas inflight radio program named "Reeling in the Years", Copeland was quoted as saying that the argument over Synclavier versus Fairlight drums was "the straw that broke the camel's back," and that this led to the group's unravelling.

 "Don't Stand So Close to Me '86" was released in October 1986 as the final single from The Police.
 "De Do Do Do De Da Da Da" was also recorded but the band was unsatisfied with the result, and as such it was shelved, only to be subsequently included on the DTS-CD release of the Every Breath You Take: The Classics album in 1995.